A Groundbreaking Start

 The Eastside Trail Gateway was opened to the public in August, just eight months after the initial groundbreaking in January.
 Funded entirely by private donations, the highly-anticipated connection links the Eastside Trail to Historic Fourth Ward Park.

 The Atlanta BeltLine unveiled a smartphone app, allowing fans and visitors to engage with the Atlanta BeltLine in new, exciting ways.
 Free and available for download from the iTunes store and Google Play, thousands of users are using the app to locate parks, trails, access points, art, transit, and even parking using the interactive map feature.
-A featured tool is a trip-planning function that permits users to plan a trip on the Atlanta BeltLine’s paved and/or interim trails, and people can access information about tours, health and fitness, Art on the Atlanta BeltLine, and more.
+A featured tool is a trip-planning function that permits users to plan a trip on the Atlanta BeltLine’s paved and/or unpaved trails, and people can access information about tours, health and fitness, Art on the Atlanta BeltLine, and more.

 Lighting Up Atlanta